Help shape Canada’s national suicide prevention helpline

 • Are aged 18 or over, and

-• Live in Canada, and you also have experience of one or more of the following:
+• You also have experience of one or more of the following:

-• Your own living experience of having thoughts of suicide, or
+• Your own lived/living experience of having thoughts of suicide or attempting suicide, or

-• Contacting a distress or crisis line for support, including 9-8-8, or
+• Contacting a distress or crisis line for support for yourself or someone else (including 9-8-8), or

-• Having a family member or loved one with lived/living experience of having thoughts of suicide
+• Supporting a family member or loved one with lived/living experience of having thoughts of suicide or attempting suicide

 We are particularly keen to hear from people who are interested in: